Color Focus - Religion and Spirit Worship

 Roughly ¼ of the population of Ville des Marie follow a belief known as Vaudou.
 Vaudou is a worldview encompassing philosophy, medicine, justice, and religion.
 Its fundamental principle is that everything is spirit.
 Humans are spirits who inhabit the visible world.
 The unseen world is populated by loa (spirits), mystè (mysteries), anvizib (the invisibles), zanj (angels), and the spirits of ancestors and the recently deceased.

 The primary goal and activity of Vaudou is to sevi loa (“serve the spirits”) - to offer prayers and perform various devotional rites directed at Kiliitu and also particular spirits in return for health, protection, and favor.
 Spirit possession plays an important role in the religion, as it does in many other world religions.
-During religious rites, believers sometimes enter a trancelike state in which the devotee may eat and drink, perform stylized dances, give supernaturally inspired advice to people, or perform medical cures or special physical feats; these acts exhibit the incarnate presence of the loa within the entranced devotee, and the loa are inferred to be "riding" the worshiper.
+During religious rites, believers sometimes enter a trancelike state in which the devotee may eat and drink, perform stylized dances, give supernaturally inspired advice to people, or perform medical cures or special physical feats; these acts exhibit the incarnate presence of the loa within the entranced devotee, and the loa are inferred to be "riding" the devotee.
 Vaudou ritual activity (e.g., prayer, song, dance, and gesture) is aimed at refining and restoring balance and energy in relationships between people and the spirits of the unseen world.

 Vaudou is an oral tradition practiced by extended families that inherit familial spirits, along with the necessary devotional practices, from their elders.
 In the cities, local hierarchies of priestesses or priests (houngan or mombo), “children of the spirits” (ounsi), and ritual drummers (ountògi) comprise more formal “societies” or “congregations” (sosyete).
 In these congregations, knowledge is passed on through a ritual of initiation (kanzo) in which the body becomes the site of spiritual transformation.
 There is no centralized hierarchy, no single leader, and no official spokesperson, but various groups sometimes attempt to create such official structures.
 There are also secret societies, called Bizango or Sanpwèl, that perform a religio-juridical function.
 Another practitioner of Vaudou is the bokor.
 Bokors are often associated with the creation of zombies and various other undead, and as such are reviled by the common peasant.
 It's not unusual for a bokor to have a small army of zombies accompanying them, much to the disconcertion of those nearby.